top of page

 This post does contain an affiliate link.
-Should you make a purchase via this link I will get a kick back at no extra cost to you.
+Should you make a purchase via this link I will get a commission at no extra cost to you.
 It contains NO adds.
 However if you want to support my work directly, feel free to fuel me with a kofi.

 Leah's Lace is a crescent shawl that seeks to highlight the spirit of the different dye methods used to create yarn.
 The the iconic Inua Wool Shoppe Lace Pattern is highlighted on a gently speckled color-way.
 The glorious chaos of a highly variegated yarn is grounded by a deeper tonal yarn with striping between the two.